boltops-tools/puma-cloudwatch/README.md

 * running: the number of running threads (spawned threads) for any Puma worker.
 * backlog: the number of connections in that worker's "todo" set waiting for a worker thread.

-Interestly, when testing, `pool_capacity` is a very important metric.
+The `pool_capacity` metric is important.
 It can be use to show how busy the server is getting before it reaches capacity.

 ### Sum and Frequency